mermaid-js/mermaid/docs/community/contributing.md

 If the users have no way to know that things have changed, then you haven't really _fixed_ anything for the users; you've just added to making Mermaid feel broken.
 Likewise, if users don't know that there is a new feature that you've implemented, it will forever remain unknown and unused.

-The documentation has to be updated to users know that things have changed and added!
+The documentation has to be updated for users to know that things have been changed and added!
 If you are adding a new feature, add `(v<MERMAID_RELEASE_VERSION>+)` in the title or description.
 It will be replaced automatically with the current version number when the release happens.

 eg: `# Feature Name (v<MERMAID_RELEASE_VERSION>+)`